Connect Cited to Claude Desktop with MCP

 Find quick wins

-"Show me quick wins"
+"Show me quick wins."

 Run a complete audit

-"Run an audit for my business"
+"Run an audit for my business."

 Claude triggers the full audit pipeline: crawling your site, analyzing structured data, evaluating content quality, checking AI crawler access, and benchmarking against competitors.
 Results are delivered as a structured report with scores and recommendations.